-Today I’m sharing my ideas for a Rustic Autumn Tablescape that can be used for ANY occasion.
+Today I’m sharing fall table setting ideas that can be used for ANY occasion, including Thanksgiving dinner.
 Some key items that make this great for Thanksgiving are the small printed banners placed on the table and the “Lucky Wishbones” at each place setting, but you could also create banners that say “Happy Anniversary/Birthday”or “Congratulations” instead.

 The brown and aqua color palette is the perfect base for vintage details, and seasonal flowers.
 Check out all the design details and read my tips and favorite recipe suggestions at the bottom.
 Make sure you take a look at this entire Autumn Entertaining Series for more ideas and recipes.

 - The same paper embellishments used in the wine & cheese bar are carried over to the tabletop.
 It’s easy to add details here and there which add lots of style to the table.
 For the overall look I chose an eclectic mix of books, vases, buttons, keys, and home accents that were already in my home – Easy AND Free!
 Add $15 worth of flowers and the centerpiece is complete.

 - Each place setting is set with my everyday dishes and chargers, but dressed for the occasion with these fantastic Lucky Wishbones.
 This way everyone gets to make a wish and pull it apart with another guest.
 These also hold our “name cards” which are crossword puzzles with names written in.
 A fun way to tie into the rest of the newspaper elements.

 - The utensils are rolled up in napkins and wrapped with a strip of card stock that’s been stamped with a $1 stamp from the craft store.
 Mini pies are wrapped with news paper, punched scrapbook paper, and bakers twine, and placed at each place – a nice reminder to save room for dessert!